Spanish Army: Second World War

-At the end of the Civil War, the Spanish (Francoist) Army counted with 1,020,500 men, in 60 Divisions.
+At the end of the Civil War, the Francoist (Nationalist) Army counted 1,020,500 men, in 60 divisions.
 During the first year of peace, Franco dramatically reduced the size of the Spanish Army to 250,000 in early 1940, with most soldiers two-year conscripts.

+In October 1940, the Army had sixteen line infantry divisions; three mountain divisions; one cavalry division; and five divisions in Spanish Morocco (IX Army Corps and X Army Corps), for a total of twenty-five.
+Other units included, in addition to those of the army corps in each captaincy: four tank regiments; field artillery, coastal and anti-aircraft regiments; regiments of different engineering specialties; the garrisons of the Canary Islands, the Balearic Islands, Ceuta and Melilla, Ifni-Sahara, and the naval bases; and more than one hundred workers' battalions.

 A few weeks after the end of the war, the eight traditional Military Regions (Madrid, Sevilla, Valencia, Barcelona, Zaragoza, Burgos, Valladolid, and the VIII Military Region at La Coruña) were reestablished.
 In 1944 the IX Military Region, with its headquarters in Granada, was created.
-The Air Force became an independent service, under its own Ministry of the Air Force.
+The Air Force became an independent service, under its own Ministry of the Air.

 Concerns about the international situation, Spain's possible entry into the Second World War, and threats of invasion led Franco to undo some of these reductions.
 In November 1942, with the Allied landings in North Africa and the German occupation of Vichy France bringing hostilities closer than ever to Spain's border, Franco ordered a partial mobilization, bringing the army to over 750,000 men.
 The Air Force and Navy also grew in numbers and in budgets, to 35,000 airmen and 25,000 sailors by 1945, although for fiscal reasons Franco had to restrain attempts by both services to undertake dramatic expansions.

 During the Second World War, the Army in metropolitan Spain had eight Army Corps, with two or three Infantry Divisions each.
 Additionally, the Army of Africa had two Army Corps in Northern Africa, and there were the Canary Islands General Command and the Balearic Islands General Command, one Cavalry Division, plus the Artillery's General Reserve.
 In 1940 a Reserve Group, with three Divisions, was created.